twhume/beeflow/README.md

 python beeflow-csv.py input.csv --frame_start=1 --frame_end=1000 --fps=30 --prominence=10 --window_size=90
 ```

+Parameters:
-(required) input.csv : CSV file created by beeflow-video.csv
+- (required) input.csv : CSV file created by beeflow-video.csv
-frame_start : what frame should processing start at?
+- frame_start : what frame should processing start at?
-frame_end : what frame should processing end at?
+- frame_end : what frame should processing end at?
-fps : fps of the original video (used to create a grap with an x axis in seconds)
+- fps : fps of the original video (used to create a grap with an x axis in seconds)
-prominence : how "prominent" should peaks be when looking for them?
+- prominence : how "prominent" should peaks be when looking for them?
-window_size : over what window size (in frames) should we average inferred speed when creating a graph
+- window_size : over what window size (in frames) should we average inferred speed when creating a graph
-output_file : if present, write the output graph to a file, otherwise preview
+- output_file : if present, write the output graph to a file, otherwise preview

+Use the same method to drive a simulated donkey car:

 ```
 python beeflow-donkey.py
 ```

-Uses the same method to drive a simulated donkey car.
+- (required) output_file : where to put a video of the cars-eye view of the drive
+- base_speed: basic speed to run the car (may be altered by steering algorithm)
+- window_size: window of previous speed readings over which to average speed calculation
+- edge_size: how many pixels in from the left and right to look for speed changes
+- run_max: how many steps to run for
+- port: which port to connect to the donkey simulator using
+- pause: how many seconds to pause after startup
+- debug : whether to output extra debugging
+- track_name : which track name to launch in the simulator